 For example, if we study how an investment has done following the crash of ’87, the Mexican peso crisis of ’94, or the world currency crisis of ’98, or best yet, the technology bust of 2000, we can better predict how that investment will react in a future crisis.
 It won’t guarantee success, but it will give a better understanding and therefore lead to better decisions.

 Morningstar (Paltrak) data

 - With downside risk analysis, it is always better to look at funds with a longer time frame and ideally funds that have gone through a period of distress.
 As a result, I tend to take out funds that do not have at least 5 years of history.
-Any fund today with a 5 year history will have gone through the big bad bear of 2000 to 2002.
+Any fund today with a 5-year history will have gone through the big bad bear from 2000 to 2002.
 As of December 31, 2003, there are 1817 funds that meet this criterion.

 - The 5-year return for all 1817 funds ranged from a high of 44.3% (Okumus Opportunity Fund) to a low of -49.1% (@rgentum US Master Portfolio Fund).

 - Only 154 funds (of the 1817 funds) have zero downside risk.
 This means they never lose money.
 All of these funds except 3 were fixed-income funds with the majority being money market funds.